 With 485 buildings, Ohio State University is one of the largest university campuses in the United States and has long been dedicated to excellence.
-With a view for modernizing energy supply and sustainability, the University's board of directors chose ENGIE and its partner Axium Infrastructure.
+With a view to modernizing energy supply and sustainability, the University's board of directors chose ENGIE and its partner Axium Infrastructure.

 Under a 50-year contract, ENGIE and Axium are supporting the University in optimizing its energy consumption, reducing its environmental footprint and building a new innovation and research center.

-To establish OSU as an international leader in energy and sustainability by limiting its environmental footprint, creating long-term relationships with partners in the energy sector, and strengthening its reputation as a national research university and top destination for prospective students.
+To establish OSU as an international leader in energy and sustainability by limiting its environmental footprint, creating long-term relationships with partners in the energy sector, and strengthening its reputation as a national research university and a top destination for prospective students.